edwardgerhold/syntaxjs/README.md

 some tests, for whatever reason of the skipped lineterminators it is.
 So i have still some lines to edit here.

+(*1)
+====
+(the name is the original name of the original 99 line syntaxhighlighter from x-mas 2012, it got a part of the parser (first with keywords.indexOf(value) worst quadratic complexity, in june 2013 i decided to continue my homepage highlighter.
+A month later i started reading the famous 6th edition of EcmaScript.
+I started with a visitor pattern for the interpreter, and noticed later, that i need a stack under it for generators, or at last parent pointers, which aren´t in mozilla´s parser api suggestion yet, or i would have to traverse the tree once to get the node we left, compared by identitity and then the next node in the execution.
+A stack for each StatementList and an InstructionIndex gives that complex stuff for free.
+To reduce the callstack anyways i´ve started with the vm project to add a stack/register based runtime.
+The cool is, the visitor is a good fallback or interpreter demo and no loss.
+Same for typed memory.
+In august 2013 i had already the option to refactor my few lines for typed memory or to continue and do a big search and replace later.
+I chose the latter, for whichever reason, sometimes i felt blamed, since i put it online, sometimes i felt angry to have not used the typed heap from the beginning on, and on the other hand i tell myself, that is good training for me, because i am unexperienced, have no job in this branch and need to get practically a bit more experienced.
+In 2013 i only had an old computer with 933mhz, 1cpu and 512megs of RAM.
+Even sublime was to slow and had too long delays, that i took mcedit of the midnight commander (i had to turn of highlighting) and wrote down, on a heavy to press keyboard (i wasted three cheap keyboards for 5-8 Euros in the coming half year), what i could.
+Later in December i broke after a longer editing session the program a little, that i was shocked not to find it at once (there where many typos and mistakes to fix, and i lost strict mode´s thisArgs till today), and in February and March i learned Java by University Lecture and really hard time hacking of Data Structures and Design Patterns (I printed Head First Design Patterns from the owners Site and tried them all out, and was impressed by the impressing Art of their written language), and in April i continued the tool every day a bit.
+A third of the commits contain little changes, 10% are fixes for my own stupidness, the numbers may be wrong, but after i decided to support getify´s CST, i had only one option, to continue the program, which can implement it, and on the other hand, i also wanted to complete the program at least together with ES6, i´m stuck for a native engine until ES7 because i still have to do the byte code interpreter and typed memory system i have designed for longer now and don´t want to write my object the same way to replace them later.
+So i decided to gather more experience before i change languages.
+My latest idea is to learn how to transfer this interpreters runtime into some "use asm" compatible fetch, decode, execute of the stack.
+The encoding of strings (esprima uses code points, i use strings, but i would use code points, if i become somewhat smarter in using them) is a bit less difficult than looping and using String.fromCharCode by just using a constant pool.
+For registers we have a lot of variables (unlimited?).
+For transferring the algorithms into some basic block interpreting algorithms is done relativly fast by copy and paste, if i make it, to enter the main loop.
+The old execute function of syntaxjs.eval shows, where the machine has to go.
+First there is this main loop, then this one can call evaluate, or relativly perform everything from the loop, which means to reduce the callstack to a single node´s height.
+Currently it grows with the nesting but should hold for a couple of programs, because callstacks are relativly big.
+But the AST is minimum of 10x bigger than the regular program.
+Another calculated down format is to use "return" for return or "break" for break or "function" for function, which can be replaced by numbers, and then constant pool data or three byte instructions or loads and stores.
+I have to get into it, and to copy and paste the runOFtime for.
+One can start with a single command an then add each function singularly.